AdobeDocs/marketo.nl-NL/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/rescheduling-an-entire-program-from-the-schedule-view.md

    ![](assets/image2014-9-23-15-3a15-3a18.png)

 1. Selecteer de vervolgkeuzelijst Gebeurtenisactie.
-Kies **Opnieuw plannen Invoer**.
+Kies **Opnieuw plannen**.

    ![](assets/image2014-9-23-15-3a15-3a53.png)